stephanthomas-blip/OIBSIP/READMEStephan_Task4.md

-# Weather Dashboard Application
+# Basic Weather App

-## Oasis Infobyte Internship - Python Programming

-### Task

-Weather Application using Python and Tkinter

----

 ## Project Overview

 The Weather Dashboard Application is a Python-based GUI application developed using Tkinter.
-The application allows users to search for weather information of any city and displays real-time weather details using the OpenWeatherMap API.

-The project provides a modern and user-friendly graphical interface that displays weather conditions, temperature, humidity, wind speed, pressure, and forecast information in an organized dashboard format.
+The application allows users to search for weather information of any city and displays real-time weather details using the OpenWeatherMap API.The project provides a modern and user-friendly graphical interface that displays weather conditions, temperature, humidity, wind speed, pressure, and forecast information in an organized dashboard format.

 ---